 Although it uses pressure, just like the AeroPress, a Moka pot brews coffee directly on the stovetop.

 What is the difference between a Chemex and these two brewing methods?

 Another common comparison is between AeroPress vs Chemex vs French press.
 A Chemex coffeemaker is a manual pour-over style glass coffeemaker.
-Instead of fully immersing the beans and water together, it uses the classic pour-over method.
+Instead of fully immersing the beans and water together, it uses the standard method for pour-over coffee.

 How long does an Aeropress last?

 As long as you take care of it properly, your AeroPress should last for 2-3 years of regular use.